sebastiano123-c/DroneIno/README.md

 With esp32-cam-telemetry, you can also save your flight data on a SD card.
 All you need is a SD card formatted in FAT32 to put into your ESP32-CAM.

+# **Auto-tuning PID**
+If you are tired of manually tune the PIDs of the quadcopter you should try the [auto-tuning PID](https://github.com/sebastiano123-c/DroneIno/wiki/PID#pid-auto-tuning) feature.
+PID can be automatically set using a neural network (NN).
+The PIDs gains are continuously updated by a neural network (NN) and sent to the control system.
+You can try the NN in examples section at BPNN [lib](https://github.com/sebastiano123-c/DroneIno/tree/main/lib/BPNN).

 # **Roadmap**
 Future improvements: